brendonperkins/Capstone/README.md

 - The “education-num” column is duplicative of the “education” column, and is, therefore, dropped from the dataset.
 - All numeric columns were scaled.
 - All categorical columns were encoded using OneHotEncoding with column dropping enabled for columns with binary classes.
-- Datasets were split into two sets: Tarining (80%) and Test (20%)
+- Datasets were split into two sets: Tarining (70%) and Test (30%).
+- The datasets were split into training and test sets using a 70%/30% split.
+- The Synthetic Minority Over-sampling (SMOTE) method was then used to ensure a Minority/Majority ratio of 0.75 to 1 for the Target Variable classes in the Training set only.

 ![raw counts copy](https://github.com/brendonperkins/Capstone/assets/48937916/347ae187-2254-4a04-993b-7b91c9ae3d1a)

 ## Modeling Phase
-The datasets were split into training and test sets using a 70%/30% split.
-The Synthetic Minority Over-sampling (SMOTE) method was then used to ensure a Minority/Majority ratio of 0.75 to 1 for the Target Variable classes.
 The following set of models were developed and trained separately on the two datasets, the first for Native-Born individuals and the second for Foreign-Born individuals:

 - LOGISTIC REGRESSION: A model for binary classification, predicting the probability of a default class instance using a logistic function.
   - Hyper-Params: